kingparra/hpfp/goals.rst

 ************************
  Goals for each chapter
 ************************
-Here are a activities I came up with as a result of facing two problems while reading this book.
+Here are some tasks I came up with as a result of facing two problems while reading this book.

 The first problem is following a line of reasoning in the face of frequent interruptions.

 The second problem is coming up with a way to prove that I really understand what I've